wrench1815/productapi/README.md

 4. Now activate venv according to your shell.
 5. After activating clone this repo into main project folder.
 6. Then run this command `pip install -r requirements.txt`.
-7. Then run `python manage.py makemigrations`.
-8. Then `python manage.py migrate`.
+7. Then `python manage.py migrate`.
-9. Then create admin user `python manage.py createsuperuser`
+8. Then create admin user `python manage.py createsuperuser`
-10. Then run the development server `python manage.py runserver`.
+9. Then run the development server `python manage.py runserver`.